BSC-CNS-EAPM/EAPM-plugins/docs/blocks/index.rst

 .. warning::
     Need a Schrödinger Glide license to run this block.

 Analyse Glide Docking is a tool for analysing the results of the Glide docking.
-It is used to analyse the results of the docking of the ligands.
+The function allows to calculation of ligand distances with the options protein_atoms or protein_pairs.
+With the first option, the analysis will calculate the closest distance between the protein atoms given and any ligand atom (or heavy atom if ignore_hydrogens=True).
+The analysis will also return which ligand atom is the closest for each pose.
+On the other hand, with the atom_pairs option only distances for the specific atom pairs between the protein and the ligand will be calculated.

 .. image:: imgs/analysisDocking.png
     :width: 350